Rick-Houser/jeh/_posts/2025-03-25-alertmanager.md

 ---
-title: SRE Basics - Alerting and Cloud Deployment with EC2 (Part 3)
+title: "SRE Foundations to Production: Alerting and EC2 Deployment (Part 3)"
 description: Enhance your Flask app with Prometheus alerting, Alertmanager notifications, and deploy it to AWS EC2 for a production-like setup.
 date: 2025-03-25 08:00:00 +0800
 categories: [SRE, Observability, Cloud]